 Climate Resilience Funding and Equitable Planning Integrating Climate Risks

 Across the Bay Area, winters are becoming drier, summers bring more extreme heatwaves, and wildfires are a regular threat as are cycles of drought and major flood events.
 The Bay Area is grappling with how to handle these overlapping climate risks.
 We encourage legislation that will increase funding to help the State prepare, plan, and implement actions to address and adapt to the impacts of climate change.
 There needs to be additional technical support provided to local governments on adapting to climate impacts, including, but not limited to, sea level rise, flooding, wildfire, and drought.
-This new funding can also create additional jobs to aid in COVID-19 recovery efforts, as well as create trainings for a green economy and green jobs with an emphasis on environmental justice with an equitable and just transition from the fossil fuel economy.
+This new funding can also create additional jobs as well as create trainings for a green economy and green jobs with an emphasis on environmental justice with an equitable and just transition from the fossil fuel economy.

 Open Space Protection and Stewardship; Nature-based Solutions